-RoboCup RoboCup Changes and Comments RC-14.1: Position of Ball In RoboCup, the following modification apply: • The defending goal keeper stays within his own goal area until the ball and Players is even slightly moved.
-The goalie stands still on one point.
-The kicker is located inside the center circle.
-The players other than the kicker are located inside the field of play, outside the center circle, and behind the center line on the opposite side of the defending goal keeper.
+RoboCup RoboCup Changes and Comments RC-14.1: Position of Ball and Players In RoboCup, the following modification apply: • The defending goal keeper stays within his own goal area until the ball is even slightly moved. • The goalie can move at any time as long as it does no leave its goal area. • The kicker is located inside the center circle. • The players other than the kicker are located inside the field of play, outside the center circle, and behind the center line on the opposite side of the defending goal keeper.